tkam8/f5_cis_opsguide/docs/class2/module1/module1.rst

 - Ensure that AS3 Tenant/Partition names *do not* overlap
 - Ensure that AS3 declaration specifies below:
     - trafficGroup property
-        - number assignment method TBD…maybe TG1=prod, TG2=staging
+        - number assignment method example: TG1=prod, TG2=staging
         - *details below*
     - shareNodes property
         - To allow Nodeport IPs to be configured in /Common so other partitions can use it